ToughRunner/Open5gs_bugreport4/README.md

 Instead of freeing the nodes after using or encountering an error, these nodes are freed only after the termination of SMF by calling function `ogs_pfcp_context_final`.

-So making more than 64 pfcp connections will crash the UPF causing DoS.
+So making more than 64 pfcp connections will crash the SMF causing DoS.

 ### ogs_pfcp_node_pool